How to Wear Plus Twos and Plus Fours

 If you are lucky enough to have been invited on a more formal shoot, on a driven day where a certain dress code is expected, breeks are essential.
 Wear them with a matching vest in warmer months and an action back jacket or field coat later in the season.

 On a walked up shoot or similarly less formal occasion, breeks are still your best option – team with a tattersall shirt and Schoffel Oakham fleece when weather permits or a Schoffel Ultralight or the Hurricane Field Coat when the weather is inclement.

 What makes breeks so practical?

-Plus Twos and Plus Fours are worn with shooting stockings, which mean you aren’t trying to pack your trousers and socks into wellingtons or worst still trying to roll shooting stockings up over trousers if you are wearing boots.
+Plus Twos and Plus Fours are worn with shooting stockings, which means you aren’t trying to pack your trousers and socks into wellingtons or worse still trying to roll shooting stockings up over trousers if you are wearing boots.
 When worn correctly the breeks and shooting stocking come together to create an impermeable join.
 If it is raining, water runs off the breeks at the knee rather than soaking your whole trouser leg.
 The wider fit of the breek around the knee gives you a level of movement that trousers simply can’t give you, making climbing over styles and even bending down much easier.
 It is also easier to swap your boots over to brogues for lunch, ensuring your outfit still looks smart.

 What is the difference between Plus Twos and Plus Fours?